OutSystems/docs-product/src/develop/ui/accessibility/intro.md

 ### Skipping to specific content on a page

 By default, text readers skip repetitive elements, such as headers and menus, and jump to the main content of a page for reading it.
 You might want text readers to skip to a specific section of the page, other than the main content.
-To do this, perform the following steps:
+To do this, do the following steps:

-To change the default main container, perform the following steps:
+To change the default main container, do the following steps:

 1. On the **Interface** tab, go to **UI Flows** and expand the **Layouts**.
 1. Select and expand the layout you're using.